mlan/docker-asterisk/src/autoban/doc/autoban.md

 When the `jailtime` expires packages are again accepted from the source IP address, but for an additional `watchtime` seconds this address is on "parole".
 Should a security event be detected (from this address) during the parole period it is immediately blocked again, and for a progressively longer time.
 This progression is configured by `repeatmult`, which determines how many times longer the address is blocked.
 If no security event is detected from this address during its parole time the IP is no longer being watched.

-To illustrate, first assume `jailtime=20m` and `repeatmult=6`, then the IP is blocked 20min the first time, 2h the second, 12h the third, 3days the forth and so on.
+To illustrate, first assume `jailtime=20m` and `repeatmult=6`, then the IP is blocked 20 minutes the first time, 2 hours the second, 12 hours the third, 3 days the forth and so on.

 ## Configuration